rajan-31/B5-Triology/README.md

 - deploy contract

+- put address where contract is deployed in main.js file

 - directly open index.html by double clicking or use live server for index.html

 - using previously added two accounts do what you want

 # Goals

-- Use Truffle to compile and deploy Smart Contract on Ganache
+- ~~Use Truffle to compile and deploy Smart Contract on Ganache~~

 - Write test on truffle